 - Large needle and sewing thread

 Instructions for the stuffing:

-Cut the thigh joints carving between the bones and the turkey meat.
+- Cut the thigh joints carving between the bones and the turkey meat.
 Keep cutting around the ribcage and cut the wings joints.
 Do not remove the wing bones as they will give shape to the turkey and for presentation.
-These pictures show you the process in few steps.
 Be always careful not to cut the skin.

 - Find the upper thigh joint where it connects to the turkey breast with the other hand and press forward with your thumb on the joint while pulling toward you by the bottom of the leg.

 - The joint will break.
 Cut through any connecting cartilage, taking care not to cut the skin.

 - Carve turkey meat from the top side of the thigh flat bone and remove bone.
 Leave lower leg for shape and presentation of the turkey.
 Repeat the process with the left side.
 And carefully remove the whole breast and back of the turkey, save for a broth.
 I make Pozole with the leftover turkey legs and the broth.